itay1itzhak/cellmates/README.md

 To use Cellmates, you need to have the following dependencies installed:
 - Python 3.11
 - PyTorch
-- Install the dataset repository from https://github.com/JonathanSomer/tumor-dynamical-modeling
+- Install the dataset package of tumor-dynamical-modeling

 You can install the remaining required dependencies by running the following command:
 ```bash